psycedelicAI/high-security-facility-concept/README.md

 - passive fire resilience
 - life-safety compatibility

-Rather than treating physical security as a checklist of disconnected controls, this concept approaches the facility as a structured system in which trust, access, visibility, resilience, and response must work together.
+Rather than treating physical security as a checklist of disconnected controls, this concept approaches the facility as a structured system in which trust, access, visibility, resilience, interpretation, and response must work together.

 ---